briancaffey/django-postgres-vue-gitlab-ecs/README.md

 - Redeploy django app to check settings files
 - Add GitLab pages site for Group project
 - Decide how to build the documentation site (quasar, vuepress?)
+- Add Cypress testing using simple setup with gitlab-ci.yml and services from private registry